Wednesday, March 25, 2026

 If they came from a common past, then why are they different now?
 Simple evolution, basic principle of live.
 The same reason why cells divide or we evolved from chimpanzees.
 Just as tree branches into different directions as it grows so are human societies occasionally split into different groups.
 When old ways stop working, a certain group decides it's time for a change and splits up.

 It's not just these groups, but countries within these groups split from a common whole precisely because common leadership stopped working for them and they needed autonomy.
 East West Christian split was ostensively about theology, but in reality, it was about power.
-Pope of Rome grew powerful enough and no longer wished to share equal status with eastern patriarchs who lost their people to Islam and now were but a token authority backed by nothing more than past status.
+Pope of Rome grew powerful enough and no longer wished to share equal status with eastern patriarchs who lost their people to Islam and became but a token authority backed by nothing more than past status.
+As much as one might be inclined to see such act as cynical power grab, there was nothing wrong with that.
+Why remain shackled to the dying corpse of pentarchy, when you are the only one of the pentarchs with any real authority?
+To quote Pearl Jam: "Its evolution, baby."

-Future will not revolve around these civilizations; it will revolve around entities like European Union who can invent solutions for the problems of the future and create opportunities for prosperity and growth.
-Democracies vs Autocracies, EU vs the US, Japan and maritime Asia vs China and the inland.
-There are the battlelines of the future.
+Because of that future will not revolve around these civilizations outlined by Huntington.
+Instead, it will revolve around entities like European Union who can invent solutions for the problems of the future and create opportunities for prosperity and growth.

 No comments: